 - Herberger College of Fine Arts, Arizona State University (B.M., Music Performance, magna cum laude, 2006)

-Li‘ulā Nakama serves as NHLC's Director of Development and Marketing.
-She previously served as an intake attorney, handling inquiries at NHLC.
+Li‘ulā Nakama joined NHLC in 2011 and currently serves as a staff attorney.
+She previously served as NHLC's Director of Development and Marketing, and as an intake attorney, handling legal inquiries at NHLC.
 Throughout law school and during her Post-JD Research Fellowship at Ka Huli Ao, Li‘ulā researched the Hawaiian Homes Commission Act, the empowerment of Hawaiian Home Lands community associations, and the future of these lands in a post-Akaka Bill society.
 She graduated from the William S. Richardson School of Law with a Pacific Asian Legal Studies Certificate with a Specialty in Native Hawaiian Law.
 She previously worked for NHLC as a summer law clerk in 2007.

 - Hawai‘i State Bar Association